 Social impact bonds, also referred to as pay-for-performance instruments, typically refer to public-private partnerships in which the cash flows of the transactions are dependent on the achievement of pre-defined non-financial performance metrics and which do not generally share the typical characteristics of a bond.
-In contrast, Social Bonds are any type of bond instrument where the proceeds will be exclusively applied to finance or refinance in part or in full new and/or existing projects with positive social benefits and which are aligned with the Core Components of the SBP dicative examples c types of Social and Sustainability Bonds
+In contrast, Social Bonds are any type of bond instrument where the proceeds will be exclusively applied to finance or refinance in part or in full new and/or existing projects with positive social benefits and which are aligned with the Core Components of the SBP.